DjangoForAll/Django-Course/Level_5/8_Django_Admin/Script/Readme.md

 Thats it!
 Now you can access your models from the admin interface.

-To get to the admin interface you can visit the /admin route, you will be presented with a login screen.
+To get to the admin interface you can visit the /manage route ( we changed this route earlier, we can change this route back to admin for the sake of consistency ), you will be presented with a login screen.

 To get through the login screen you need to first create an account in your Django Project.
 To quickly create a new user lets run the following command.